History of Tampa, Florida: Football

 Football was brought to Tampa by funeral director J. L. Reed.
 The first college football game in the state of Florida happened in 1901 in Jacksonville.
 Reed was from Jacksonville, and acted as manager as early as 1903 for a Tampa town team which wore red and black.

 In 1926, Jim Thorpe led the barnstorming Tampa Cardinals against Red Grange and the Chicago Bears in the first professional football game in Tampa.
 The next venue after Plant Field was Phillips Field, which hosted the University of Tampa football team, and was the site of the Cigar Bowl.

 In 1967, Tampa Stadium was built.
 Tampa was chosen for a team as part of the National Football League's expansion after the AFL/NFL merger in 1970, and the Tampa Bay Buccaneers had their first season in 1976, as members of the AFC West division.
 The following year, the Bucs were moved to the NFC Central.

 The team was the worst in the league until 1979, with a brief period of success from 1979 to 1982 with a defense led by Hall of Famer Lee Roy Selmon.
 The team was again the worst in the league from 1983 to 1996, until they hired Hall of Fame coach Tony Dungy who pioneered the Tampa 2 defense.
+From 1976 to 1996 the team was also notable for wearing orange "creamsicle" uniforms.
+Since 1997, the team has utilized red and pewter uniforms.
 In 1998, the team moved to Raymond James Stadium.

 In 2002, the Bucs moved to the NFC South, and under head coach Jon Gruden the team won Super Bowl XXXVII.
 Tampa hosted Super Bowls XVIII, XXV, and XXXV.
-Super Bowl XLIII was hosted in Tampa, and LV is scheduled to be.
+Super Bowl XLIII was hosted in Tampa, and LV was also played there.
+In Super Bowl LV, the Tampa Bay Buccaneers beat the Kansas City Chiefs 31-9, winning the first Super Bowl to ever be played in the home stadium of one of the teams.
 Tampa also hosts the Outback Bowl.
 There also used to be the Tampa Bay Bandits of the United States Football League, coached by Steve Spurrier, and the Tampa Bay Storm of the Arena Football League.
 "The War on I-4" refers to both the Tampa-Orlando rivalry in arena football and college football.